stevebartholomew/stevebartholomew.github.com/source/_posts/2013-11-05-building-sbgauge.markdown

 categories:
 ---

-I built `SBGauge` as part of the version 1 of [GrooveCoach](http://www.groovecoachapp.com) as a way to indicate which 'level' the user was on.
+I built `SBGauge` as part of [GrooveCoach](http://www.groovecoachapp.com) as a way to indicate which 'level' the user was on.
 When you tapped '+' or '-' the gauge changed accordingly.
 As part of developing that app I was keen to open source anything I could.

-I've since experimented with driving the guage using a large number of steps and an `NSTimer`.

 Given the flexibility of this simple library, I thought it would make an interesting code walkthrough.

-You'll find all the [code for the project on Github](http://www.github.com/stevebartholomew/SBGauge).

 <!-- more -->